MyArtGallery

 Paddington, Brisbane

-Latrobe Art Space is a Brisbane-based contemporary art gallery located in Paddington that showcases local and international voices.
-The gallery operates as a creative hub supporting both emerging and established artists, with a focus on contemporary practice and community engagement through exhibitions and cultural programming.
+Latrobe Art Space is a contemporary art gallery based in Paddington, Brisbane, that puts on work from local and international artists.
+The place functions as a space where emerging and established artists can show their stuff, with a focus on contemporary practice and getting the community involved through exhibitions and cultural programs.

 Contemporary